d-eisen/portfolio/content/worldwater.md

 ![Persona Shawn](/PersonaShawn.jpg "Lean Persona Shawn")

 ## Empathy Maps
-Empathy maps were developed to gain a more detailed view of each persona's behaviors and motivations.
+I created empathy maps based on these personas to gain a more detailed view of each user persona's behaviors and motivations.

 ![Empathy Map Linda](/EmpathyMaps_Page_1.jpg "Empathy Map Linda")